Minimax Confidence Intervals for the Sliced Wasserstein Distance: Application to Likelihood-Free Inference

 We illustrate our methodology on simulated observations from this model in both a well-specified and a misspecified case.
 We treat the exponent parameters $\beta_1, \beta_2, \gamma$ as known, but possibly misspecified, and perform inference on $(\alpha_1, \alpha_2, \mu, \sigma)$.
-In what follows, we set $U_{i,0} = V_{i,0} = 10$, $i=1, \dots, n$, and we generate $n=2,000$ observations from $P_{\theta_0}$ with $\theta_0 = (22, 12, 4,$ $4.5, 325, .25, .15)$, matching the parameter setting of \cite{bernton2019}.
+In what follows, we set $U_{i,0} = V_{i,0} = 10$, $i=1, \dots, n$, and we generate $n=2,000$ observations from $P^{\eta_0}$ with $\eta_0 = (22, 12, 4,$ $4.5, 325, .25, .15)$, matching the parameter setting of \cite{bernton2019}.

 \begin{itemize} \item \textbf{Well-specified Setting.} Treat $\beta_1=4, \beta_2=4.5, \gamma=0.15$ as known and correctly specified.
-We compute the confidence set \eqref{eq::likelihood_free_CI} with $r=1$ and $\epsilon=0$, by repeatedly simulating $m$ observations from a grid of candidate values of $(\alpha_1, \alpha_2, \mu, \sigma) \in \bbR^4$, for $m \in \{5 \cdot 10^3, 10^4, 2 \cdot 10^4\}$.
+We compute the confidence set $C_{nm}$ of Proposition \ref{prop::likelihood_free} with $r=1$ and $\epsilon=0$, by repeatedly simulating $m$ observations from a grid of candidate values of $(\alpha_1, \alpha_2, \mu, \sigma) \in \bbR^4$, for $m \in \{5 \cdot 10^3, 10^4, 2 \cdot 10^4\}$.
 The resulting two-dimensional confidence sets for the parameters $(\alpha_1, \alpha_2)$, which are of primary interest, are reported in Figure \ref{fig::well_specified}.
-These confidence sets can be seen to cover the true parameter value, and naturally have decreasing area as $m$ increases.

-\item \textbf{Misspecified Setting.} Using the same observed sample as before, we now misspecify the simulator with the values $\beta_1=2$ and $\beta_2=2$.
-The resulting confidence set $C_{nm}$ is shown in Figure \ref{fig::misspecified} for several choices of $\epsilon$, and can be seen to cover the projection parameter $\theta_0$.
-The latter was approximated by $\htheta_0 = \argmin_\theta W_{1,\delta}(P_M, P_\theta)$ over a grid of parameters $\theta$, where $P_M$ denotes a simulated empirical measure based on $M=10,000$ observations.
+These confidence sets can be seen to cover the true parameter value, and naturally have decreasing area as $m$ increases. \item \textbf{Misspecified Setting.} Using the same observed sample, we now misspecify the simulator with the values $\beta_1=2$ and $\beta_2=2$.
+The resulting confidence set $C_{nm}$ is shown in Figure \ref{fig::misspecified} for several choices of $\epsilon$, and can be seen to cover the projection parameter $\eta_0$.
+The latter was approximated by $\heta_0 = \argmin_\eta W_{1,\delta}(P_M, P^\eta)$ over a grid of parameters $\eta$, where $P_M$ denotes a simulated empirical measure based on $M=10,000$ observations. \end{itemize}